SohamSankhe/CS5610-Project-Concept/project_report.md

 We simply check if the boardIndPlayed includes {7,7}.

-Rule - Words should be horizontally of vertically placed: xs = Set of x coordinates from the board indexes played ys = Set of y coordinates from the board indexes played One of these should have length = 1.
+Rule - Words should be horizontally of vertically placed: xs = Set of x coordinates from the board indexes played<br />
+ys = Set of y coordinates from the board indexes played One of these should have length = 1.